 Magnificent Bastard: Professor Pericles definitely qualifies — nearly every episode he shows up in, he gets exactly what he wants, usually at the expense of the gang.
 "The Wrath of Krampus" was the first time he's suffered a defeat.
-And that was because the entire town and Rouge Gallery were in on the Batman-Gambit.
+And that was because the entire town and rogue gallery were in on a Batman Gambit.

-The Nibiru Entity gets one when, after it is freed proceeds to EAT Brad and Judy (AFTER they had pledged their servitude, then Mr. E., then the rest of the town, all for power (and you can tell it's enjoying it), and it claims it will go on to devour entire GALAXIES!
-Then again, it is the most evil Annunaki EVER.
-As such, when Scooby strikes the final blow that destroys it forever, it is VERY satisfying to see it vainly struggle to escape it's fate.
+The Nibiru Entity gets one when, after it is freed, it proceeds to kill Professor Pericles from the inside, eat Brad and Judy (after they had pledged their servitude), then Mr. E., then the rest of the town, all for power (and you can tell it's enjoying it), and it claims it will go on to devour entire galaxies!
+Then again, it is the most evil Annunaki ever.
+It's being the cause of corruption of all villains, even Professor Pericles, stands out too.

 Narm / Narm Charm: Scooby ending his promise to get the gang back together and go after Pericles with "or my name isn't Scooby Dooby Doo!" either undercuts the tension entirely or just sort of works depending on who you are.

-Nightmare Retardant: The Nibiru entity is terrifying for the most part, it's initial appearance is.....not.
-Thankfully it doesn't stay in that form for very long, and it's new look is a complete 180 in frightening.
+Nightmare Retardant: The Entity is terrifying for the most part, its initial appearance is.....not.
+Thankfully it doesn't stay in that form for very long, and its new look is a complete 180 in frightening.

 Romantic Plot Tumor: A general consensus for the first half of Season 1 was that too much time was spent on the relationship drama between the characters.
 It's considered to have gotten much better from Season 1's second half and onward.

-They Changed It, Now It Sucks: While the show is considered very good by a lot of people, a very large amount of old school Scooby Doo fans hate it because of things like drastically changing or "derailing" old characters, ditching "Coolsville", focusing more on relationships than mysteries, and not having Scooby Snax.
-The most passionate of haters even play the "rape my childhood" card!
+While the show is considered very good by a lot of people, a very large amount of old school Scooby-Doo fans hate it because of things like drastically changing or "derailing" old characters, ditching "Coolsville", focusing more on relationships than mysteries, and not having Scooby Snax (or at least not as prominently).
+The most passionate of haters even play the "ruin my childhood" card!

 "The Creeping Creatures" involves a case with three gator-men trying to scare people away from their town.
-There are only three people around, all of them act super creepy, and just in case that wasn't enough, the shapes of their heads match the three gator-men.
+There are only three people around, all of them act super creepy, and the shapes of their heads match the three gator-men.
+Just in case that wasn't enough, this is the Scooby-Doo franchise we're talking about.
 Are we even supposed to see a mystery in this?

 The entire point of "The Gathering Gloom"'s mystery.
 The rest of the gang chides Velma for immediately suspecting Count Evallo as the Monster of the Week, and begin investigating the incredibly friendly Oktoberfester blonde and her three beautiful daughters.
 Velma manages to find the evidence to prove Evallo's guilt, with the help of just Scooby and the Sheriff.
 To make things worse, while Velma was totally right, the Count, being a count, had diplomatic immunity.